massun-onibakuchi/cream-gelato-loan-protection/README.md

 yarn deploy
 ```

-This will deploy the contract to Hardhat Network.
+This will deploy the contract to Hardhat Network and then publish artifacts abi and addresses.
 After this completes run:

 ```bash
 yarn dev